facebook

 What Causes Droopy Eyelids?

-• Nerve Damage – Conditions like Horner’s syndrome or facial nerve paralysis can affect eyelid movement.
+• Nerve Damage: Diseases like Horner's syndrome or facial nerve paralysis can change eyelid movement.

 Can Droopy Eyelids Affect Vision?

-Yes, droopy eyelids can affect vision, especially when they cover part of the pupil.
-Some common vision problems associated with ptosis include:
+Yes, droopy eyelids can impact your vision, in particular, if they cover a good part of your pupil.
+A few common vision problems due to ptosis are:

-• Obstructed Peripheral Vision – The eyelid may partially block your field of view, making it difficult to see objects from the sides.
+Obstructed Peripheral Vision: Your eyelid can partially cover your field of view, which limits what you can see from the sides.

-If you find yourself tilting your head back or lifting your eyelids manually to see properly, it might be time to consult a specialist about drooping eyelid surgery.
+If you notice that you are tilting your head back or raising your eyelids with your hand in order to see properly, then maybe it's a good idea to go for a consultation about drooping eyelid surgery.

 How to Fix Droopy Eyelids?

-If your eyelids are sagging slightly, you may consider:
+If your eyelids are only slightly drooping, you might try:

 Eye Surgery for Drooping Eyelids: What to Expect